 Digital Broadcast Operations.
 We operate a number of digital broadcast centers in the U.S. Our principal digital broadcast centers are located in Cheyenne, Wyoming, and Gilbert, Arizona.
 We also have four regional digital broadcast centers and four micro digital broadcast centers that allow us to maximize the use of the spot beam capabilities of our satellites and our customers' satellites.
 Programming and other data is received at these centers by fiber optic cable or satellite.
-It is then processed, compressed, and encrypted and then uplinked to our satellites and our customers' satellites for transmission to end users.
+It is then processed, compressed, and encrypted and then uplinked to our satellites and our customers' satellites.